 The DBS issues the DBS disclosure certificate to the subject of the check only, rather than to the College.
 It is a condition of employment with the College that the original disclosure certificate is viewed and recorded by us prior to starting.
-Original certificates should not be sent by post.

 A convenient time and date for bringing the certificate into the College should be arranged with the HR Department as soon as it has been received.
-Applicants who are unable to attend at the College to provide the certificate are required to send in a certified copy by post or email within two weeks of the original disclosure certificate being received.
-Where a certified copy is sent, the original disclosure certificate must still be provided on the first working day.
+In exceptional circumstances, and with the prior agreement of the HR team, the original certificate may be sent by recorded delivery to the HR Department.
+Original DBS certificates will be returned to you either once your employment with Eton has started, or in advance of that date by way of recorded delivery, depending on the circumstances.